 Cephalocereus senilis, commonly known as Old Man Cactus, is one of the most popular and identifiable members of the Cactus family.
-It is native to Mexico in areas such as Guanajuato and Hidalgo, located in the east.
+It is native to Mexico, particularly in the eastern states of Guanajuato and Hidalgo.
 The fine white hairs cover the entire fleshy columnar body and hide the sharp spines.
 Aside from its charm, the hair serves an important purpose.
 It protects against the harsh desert sun common to this plant's native home.

 Growing Conditions

-This cactus can go outside in USDA Plant Hardiness Zones 9 and 10.
+This cactus can be grown outdoors in USDA Plant Hardiness Zones 9 and 10.
 Native to Mexico, it needs hot, dry climates and bright sunlight.
 The plant uses long hair to keep itself cool in its natural habitat.
-As an outdoor plant, it can get 45 feet (13.7 m) tall but is generally slow-growing as a potted plant.
+As an outdoor plant, it can reach 45 feet (13.7 m) tall but is generally slow-growing in a pot.

 Old Man Cactus is mainly grown as a houseplant.
-It stays small and is easily kept in a container for its entire life.
-Indoor cactus growing requires a sunny window and temperatures of at least 65 ˚F (18 ˚C).
-For best growth, give it a winter hibernation period below 65 ˚F (18 ˚C).
+It remains small and can be kept in a container for its entire life.
+Indoor cactus cultivation requires a sunny window and temperatures of at least 65°F (18°C).
+For optimal growth, provide a winter hibernation period at temperatures below 65°F (18°C).

 General Care

 Allow the top few inches of the soil to dry out completely between waterings.
-Then, in winter, reduce watering to once or twice during the season.
+Then, in winter, reduce watering to once or twice.

 Fertilize with cactus food in early spring, and you might be rewarded with thick pink flowers.
-This cactus grows a pinkish-red fruit in its natural habitat, but this is rare in cultivation.
+This cactus produces pinkish-red fruit in its natural habitat, but it is rare in cultivation.

-Old Man Cactus needs a sunny, warm location but has few other needs.
-You should watch it carefully for pests that can hide in its hair.
+Old Man Cactus requires a sunny, warm location and a few other conditions.
+You should oversee it for pests that can hide in its hair.
 These include mealybugs, scales, and flying pests.

 Propagating